-El que, la que, los que and las que are almost as universal as que.
-They can be used with people, animals and things, and as you may have already guessed, they agree in gender and number with the antecedent.
+El que is almost as universal as que and has multiple forms depending on number and gender: el que, la que, los que, and las que.
+It can be used with people, animals and things and it agrees in gender and number with the antecedent.

 However, there is a little difference between que and the el que forms.
-El que forms need a preposition (any preposition) to appear in a sentence.
+El que forms require a preposition to appear in a sentence.

-El que and quien also mean the same thing, and they both need a preposition as well, but remember that while quien needs a one-word preposition (or para), el que can make use of any preposition in the Spanish language.
+El que and quien also mean the same thing, but remember that while quien needs a one-word preposition (or para), el que can make use of any preposition in the Spanish language.

 Let’s have a look at some examples: